 Students who have been proficient at the games may wish to test their problem-solving abilities with students from other schools at a National Mathematics Pentathlon® Academic Tournament.
-Teachers and parents can help these students gain leadership skills by preparing them for this level of involvement.
-If students intend to participate in a National Tournament, they need to be very knowledgeable of the procedures and rules that apply to such competition.
+Teachers and parents can help these students by preparing them for this level of involvement.
+If students intend to participate in a National Tournament, they need to be knowledgeable of the procedures and rules that apply to such competition.

 National and International studies continue to report that most students lack an understanding of mathematics on a higher problem-solving level.
 This level involves the use of critical thinking skills, logical and hypothetical reasoning, articulating patterns, and discerning relationships among mathematical topics and ideas.
 Yet paper and pencil assessments are often ineffective at evaluating these important thought processes.
 In order to maintain test reliability, most standardized test items only assess lower cognitive abilities such as knowledge and comprehension of specific information.
 A more dynamic index is needed to assess students’ strategic thinking skills.
 Evidence suggests that the National Mathematics Pentathlon® Academic Tournaments provide such a necessary index.
 District representatives may wish to examine the active problem-solving performance of their individual students or teams that compete in a National Tournament.
 Such analysis will provide new insight into the challenges that exist in reconstructing the assessment of higher-order thinking.